November 25, 2021

-The best system for sending push notifications allows you to build mailing campaigns, where you specify push chains, triggers, send delays, audiences, etc. These are complex and not cheap systems such as Intercom, Push Woosh, OneSignal.
+The best system for sending push notifications is the one that allows you to build mailing campaigns, where you specify push chains, triggers, send delays, audiences, etc. These are complex and not cheap systems such as Intercom, Push Woosh, OneSignal.
 They support not only push notifications, but also email, in-app messages, and much more.

 The price is growing quickly and strangely, so if you have 100K or more MAU, I’d be preparing for a price tag of $1,000 per month.

 ASO (App Store Optimization) is an analog of SEO, only for applications.
-That is when a user searches for something in a search in the App Store or Google Play.
+That is when a user looks for an app using the search bar in the App Store or Google Play.
 With ASO you can:

 There are Apple guidelines for better ranking.
 Overall, ASO and SEO are similar things that need to be worked on all the time.
 You can find other guides and recommendations, they are publicly available.